 If you want to have happiness, passion, intimacy, companionship, trust in your marriage, you have to put it there.
-Relationships take work, a lot of work and if you want to live a happy, beautiful, and loving life next to your partner, you will both commit to making your marriage work.
-Always remember, relationships don’t work unless you do.
+Relationships take work.
+And if you want to live a happy, beautiful, and loving life next to your partner, you will both commit to making your marriage work.
+Always remember, your marriage won’t work unless you do.

 People are made to be loved, not controlled.
 The more you try to control your partner, the more you will push him/ her away from you and the less love there will be left between you two.
 Give up control and allow the ONE you love to just be.
 Allow the person you love to be who they are and not who you want them to be.